 We will take such steps that are reasonable in the circumstances (if any) to destroy or de- identify personal information when it is no longer required for the purpose(s) for which it was provided.
 However, we will maintain your personal information for as long as a business need exists, or as required by applicable laws, regulations, or government orders.

 We will take such steps as are reasonable to ensure that the personal information which we collect remains accurate, up to date and complete.

 We will provide you with access to your personal information held by us unless we are permitted under Privacy Laws (as applicable) to refuse to provide you with such access, such as where the request relates to an existing or anticipated legal proceeding or if your request is vexatious.
-Please contact us via the details below if you:
+Please contact us via the details set out in Section 7 below if you:

 We will respond to all requests for access and/or correction within a reasonable time within the timeframe required under applicable Privacy Laws.

-If you are located anywhere else and would like further information about how we manage your personal information, have any queries or feedback relating to this policy, or wish to lodge a complaint, please contact our Company Secretary through details listed above.
+If you would like further information about how we manage your personal information, have any queries or feedback relating to this policy, or wish to lodge a complaint, you may contact the office of our Privacy Officer at:

-Our Company Secretary is responsible for coordinating the investigation of any complaints and resolving privacy-related issues.
-The Company Secretary will manage any complaints received in a timely manner and provide you with a response to your complaint.
+Our Privacy Officer is accountable for compliance with the Privacy Laws and is responsible for coordinating the investigation of any complaints and resolving privacy-related issues.
+The Privacy Officer will manage any complaints received in a timely manner and provide you with a response to your complaint.